mohsinwarind/Virtual-Mall-/README.md

 cout << "___________" << endl;
 cout << endl;
 ```
-- This section prints a simple visual separator and the heading ==Categories== to the console, providing a visual break before displaying the available categories.
+- This section prints a simple visual separator and the heading Categories to the console, providing a visual break before displaying the available categories.

 ```cpp
 do {